hengque/elk-analytics-katacoda-tutorial/elk-analytics/step2.md

 logger.info("Greeted: " + name);
 ```

-(If you are unsure if you got it right, have a look at how it is done in the `/generate-errors`-endpoint.
+(If you are unsure you got it right, have a look at how logging was implemented in the `/generate-errors`-endpoint.
 You can find it in the `ErrorController.java` file, in the same folder as the Greeting controller.)

 Now, with the newly added logging in the `/greeting`-endpoint, and especially our newly added log-folder, let's again start the base application and make sure everything is working.
 Still in the `gs-serving-web-content` folder, start the base application: